bryzgaloff/airflow-clickhouse-plugin/README.md

 This means that Airflow ClickHouse Plugin does not itself define any default
     values for the ClickHouse connection.
-You may fully rely on default values of the `clickhouse-driver` version you use.
+You may fully rely on default values of the [clickhouse-driver][ch-driver] version you use.
 The only exception is `host`: if the attribute of Airflow connection is not set then `'localhost'` is used.

 ### Default connection

-By default the plugin uses `connection_id='clickhouse_default'`.
+By default, the plugin uses `connection_id='clickhouse_default'`.

 ## Examples